reard96/drunk-guys/README.md

 * Theme (used as a baseline): https://bootstrapious.com/p/landing-page-countdown-template

 ## Issues / To-Dos
-* Link to Twitch page
-* Make Twitch button clickable only within 1 hour of event
+* Update URL / CNAME
-* Deploy
+* Add Cloudflare

 ## Contribute
 * Why not?
 Open an issue.